 Want to earn more than a couple percent in a bank account?

-Hi my name is Quinn.
 I am a regular family guy (not a financial advisor) who has been investing since I was old enough to do so.
 Up until 2008 and the GFC like many others I did pretty well … but since then it seems to me like everything has been turned on its head.
-The stock market has gone nowhere in a decade (it was 5115 in 2006) and looks overvalued.
+The stock market is overvalued by any metric.
 Bond yields are at historic lows and in bubble territory.
 Property has only one way it can go.
-The interest paid by banks on your savings are terrible… and if when they do go up the rest will at best stay stagnant.
+The interest paid by banks on your savings are terrible… and if when they do go up well things are going to get interesting for lenders.

 But there are bright spots in this new economy.

 Recently signed up signing with Ratesetter with plans to be a part of the P2P revolution and (hopefully) some safe and solid returns.